clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Stack Features
 ==============

-Current supported  database applications are Cassandra* and Redis*.
+Current supported  database applications are Cassandra* and Redis* which have been enabled for `Intel Optane DC PMM`_.

 DBRS with Cassandra can be deployed as a standalone container or inside a Kubernetes* cluster.